UKHomeOffice/docker-nginx-proxy/README.md

            quay.io/ukhomeofficedigital/ngx-openresty:v0.3.0
 ```

+For more detail, see the [generated config](./docs/GeneratedConfigs.md#two-separate-proxied-servers).

+##### One Server, Multiple locations

-The example below is will proxy the same address for two locations but will disable the UUID (nginxId) parameter for the
+The example below will proxy the same address for two locations but will disable the UUID (nginxId) parameter for the
-/api location only:
+/api location only.

+See the [generated config](./docs/GeneratedConfigs.md#same-server-proxied) for below:

 ```shell
 docker run -e 'PROXY_SERVICE_HOST=upstream_web.com' \
            -e 'PROXY_SERVICE_PORT=8080' \